Urbanisation

 We can have urbanisation and enough to eat

-Changing our diet and food choices can balance the impact of our rapid urbanisation on food security say agricultural experts at the University of Melbourne.
+Changing our diets and food choices can have a knock-on effect on global supply and demand – even balancing the impact of our rapid urbanisation on food security

 Lovability versus liveability: What big data tells us about our neighbourhoods